 Plans to redevelop a former council estate in Cambridge have moved one step closer after the council submitted a planning application for 134 new homes.

-Cambridge City Council is working with housebuilder the Hill Group through their joint venture, the Cambridge Investment Partnership (CIP), to redevelop an estate in the Abbey Ward.
+Cambridge City Council is working with housebuilder the Hill Group to redevelop an estate in the Abbey Ward.

-If approved, the scheme would see the existing 91 council homes and 17 private properties replaced with 78 new council homes and 56 homes for private sale.
+Currently, there are 91 council homes and 17 private properties on the estate but if the scheme is approved, they will be replaced by 78 new council homes and 56 homes for private sale.

-The new development would include a mix of one- to five-bedroom properties, with the council confirming that it would deliver its five five-bedroom council houses through the partnership.
-Four of the new homes would be designed specifically for wheelchair users.
+The new development is comprised of a mix of one- to five-bedroom properties and four of the homes will be designed for wheelchair users.

 The council said all new properties would meet or exceed its ‘Cam Standard’ – design principles aimed at improving energy efficiency and reducing carbon emissions.
 Plans also include green roofs, play areas and shared outdoor spaces.

-The estate, which was largely built during the 50s and 60s, was identified for redevelopment due to maintenance and structural problems in some homes.
-The council said it had been consulting with residents since 2021 and that the final proposals had been shaped by local feedback as well as advice from independent experts.
+The estate, which was largely built during the 50s and 60s, was found for redevelopment due to maintenance and structural problems in some homes.
+The council said it had been consulting with residents since 2021 and that the final proposals had been shaped by local feedback and advice from experts.

 Cllr Gerri Bird, the council’s cabinet member for housing, said the redevelopment was part of efforts to raise standards in existing housing and address Cambridge’s wider housing pressures.